backup-manager/symfony/README.md

 php bin/console backup-manager:backup development s3 -c gzip --filename test/backup.sql
 ```

-Backup to / restore from any configured filesystem.
+To restore from any configured filesystem.
 ---------------------------------------------------

 Restore the database file `test/backup.sql.gz` from `Amazon S3` to the `development` database.